-My own argument does not lead to any such precise or drastic conclusion, in that the LLP and LSP are best represented as a principal-agent problem, and the two programs produce an analytically indeterminate model.
+My own argument does not lead to any such precise or drastic conclusion, in that the LLP and LSP are best represented as incentive schemes, and the two programs produce an analytically indeterminate model.
 However, there is some indirect evidence in favor of Stiglitz's criticism, in that it brings out the dangers of moral hazard and adverse selection.
 Some large US banks that have taken federal funds and admitted to holding large amounts of troubled assets have asked to be private buyers instead of (or as well as) sellers at the auctions of those assets.
 This kind of opportunistic behavior can be blocked by a revision of the PPIF to prohibit any institution from playing two opposite roles and by strict stress testing and the consequent introduction of severe screening of potential private partners.
-The fact remains that this is a sign that the PPIF incentive scheme is unable to overcome the interconnection between banks and investors and risks to be over-generous.
+The fact remains that this is a sign that the PPIF incentive scheme is over-generous.

-Despite this criticism, it must be stressed that, if the PPIFs and the Financial Stability Plan overall were to prove ineffective or socially unacceptable as too tilted in favor of the banks, the financial and "real" crisis could have dangerous outcomes.
+Despite this criticism, it must be stressed that, if the PPIFs and the Financial Stability Plan overall were to prove ineffective or socially unacceptable as too tilted in favor of the banks, the financial and "real" crisis could worsen dramatically.
 The countries of the European Union, which towards the end of 2008 had drafted more powerful interventions than the United States, now do not appear to be offering equally sophisticated alternative plans.
-Firstly, they did not launch a systematic stress test for the main European banks or, even if they locally did, they decided to keep the criteria adopted and the results obtained private.
-Secondly, they did not launch a systematic program for cleaning-up banks' balance sheets.
 For example, the British Banking Act of 2009, approved in March, carefully defines the state of insolvent bank (i.e. one unable to conduct its business in compliance with the ordinary regulatory requirements) and the conditions preventing liquidation (i.e. a high risk of systemic impact on the payment system or on savers' confidence).
 But in terms of positive proposals it merely entrusts the stabilization of insolvent banks that cannot be wound up to three options that do not appear to overcome the limitations of earlier State intervention: transfer of a share of their equity to a private buyer, temporary nationalization, and takeover by a bridge bank directly controlled by the Bank of England.